Mimi1706/Cartedepeche-Website/README.md

 This project is a website inspired from [Cartedepeche.fr](https://www.cartedepeche.fr), redesigned by [UI/UX designer Wendy Tan](https://www.behance.net/wendytan7).
 Cartedepeche is a french website made for users to get their official fishing card and become part of a responsible fishing association.

-The main feature of this project is the new design, fresher and cleaner.
-Only the homepage is currently available.
+The main feature of this project is the new design, only the homepage is available but is responsive on all devices.
 A switch from french to english feature is also available through the use of react-redux.

 ## The visual